 Under the Code of Practice for Internal Audit in Local Government in the United Kingdom 2006, the Head of Internal Audit (HIA) provided a written report to those charged with governance.
-This was considered and noted by the Council's Audit Committee on 19th June 2013.
-The Head of Internal Audit gave an opinion on the overall adequacy and effectiveness of the Council's internal control environment for 2012/13.
+This was considered and noted by the Council's Audit Committee on 18th June 2014.
+The Head of Internal Audit gave an opinion on the overall adequacy and effectiveness of the Council's internal control environment for 2013/14.
 The opinion is detailed below:

 "Based on the work undertaken during the year, I have reached the overall opinion that there is an acceptable level of internal control within the Council's systems and procedures.
-There were no critical risk recommendations made within any audit reports issued in 2012/13.
-However, there were 5 significant risk recommendations.
+There were no critical or significant risk recommendations made within any audit reports issued in 2013/14.

-There are no adverse implications for the Authority's Annual Governance Statement arising from any of the work that Internal Audit has undertaken in 2012/13.
+There are no adverse implications for the Authority's Annual Governance Statement arising from any of the work that Internal Audit has undertaken in 2013/14.
 All of the risks raised within the internal audit reports have been accepted.
-Internal Audit's recommendations, or alternative proposed actions made by Management in response to the risk issue, have been agreed to be implemented in all but 2 cases.
-In these cases, management has agreed to accept the risk but not to implement any mitigating actions.
+Internal Audit's recommendations, or alternative proposed actions made by Management in response to the risk issue, have been agreed to be implemented in all cases.

 Full implementation of the agreed actions will realise the benefits of the control improvements detailed in each individual audit report.
-Internal Audit will follow-up the implementation of its recommendations, or any agreed alternative actions, with the relevant responsible officers, as soon as is practicable, after the target implementation dates.
-Progress on implementation of audit recommendations will be reported through to the Audit Sub-Committee in future reports on the 2013/14 work of Internal Audit.
+Internal Audit will follow up the implementation of its recommendations, or any agreed alternative actions, with the relevant responsible officers, as soon as is practicable, after the target implementation dates.
+Progress on implementation of audit recommendations will be reported through to the Audit Sub-Committee in future reports on the 2014/15 work of Internal Audit."